kth-cdate-courses/DD2480-CI/README.md

 * Hampus: wrote the functionality for- and designed the web-application that displays the results of build/testing.
 Also wrote functionality for interacting with Github APIs.
 * Pauline: functionality for cloning repositories from github to the ci-server, and corresponding tests.

-We also spent a good amount of time pair programming, which is reflected in commits with co-authors.
+We also spent a good amount of time pair programming, which is reflected in commits with co-authors!

 ## Use project, compile, test and run